-A. "Administration" shall mean the Executive Branch of Cherokee Nation as provided in the Cherokee Nation Constitution.

-B. "Cherokee Nation Indian Country" shall mean all land held in trust or subject to restrictions by the United States for Cherokee Nation, or land within the original boundaries of Cherokee Nation and held in trust or subject to restrictions for an individual, and all land held by Cherokee Nation or its entities, in fee simple, and any other land within the jurisdiction of Cherokee Nation which land comes within the definition of "Indian Country" as defined in 18 U.S.C. § 1151.

-C. "Cherokee Nation Government" shall mean the officials and employees at the Cherokee Nation complex located at Tahlequah Oklahoma and its programs or commissions wherever located.
-"Cherokee Nation" shall mean the government of Cherokee citizens, authorized by the Act of Union of 1839.

-D. "Contractor" shall mean any person, company or other entity engaged in work with Cherokee Nation, its entities or wholly-owned corporations.
-The term "contractor" includes Cherokee Nation, its entities and wholly-owned corporations, federal, state and county government agencies and includes contractors and subcontractors of all other agencies.

-E. "Core crew" shall mean an owner of the firm, or an employee who is in a supervisory or other key position such that the employer would face serious financial damage or loss if that position were filled by a person who had not previously worked for the contractor or subcontractor.

-F. "Council" shall mean the Tribal Council of Cherokee Nation as established pursuant to the Cherokee Nation Constitution.

-G. "Debarment list" shall be a list of contractors which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws.

-H. "EEOC" shall mean the Equal Employment Opportunity Commission of the United States.

-I. "Emergency" means any condition that places an extreme emotional or financial burden on a Cherokee citizen.
-(After all reasonable efforts have been made to contact a TERO vendor.)
+- A. "Administration" shall mean the Executive Branch of the Cherokee Nation as provided in the Cherokee Nation Constitution. - B. "Cherokee Nation Indian Country" shall mean the territorial boundaries of the Cherokee Nation as defined within the Cherokee Nation 1999 Constitution, Article - C. "Cherokee Nation Government" shall mean the officials and employees of the Cherokee Nation and its programs or commissions wherever located.
+"Cherokee Nation" shall mean the government of Cherokee citizens, authorized by the Act of Union of 1839. - D. "Contractor" shall mean any person, company or other entity engaged in work with the Cherokee Nation, its entities or wholly-owned corporations.
+The term "contractor" includes Cherokee Nation, its entities and wholly-owned corporations, and includes contractors, and subcontractors thereof.
+This term shall not include federal, state, or county government agencies to the extent prohibited by federal or state law. - E. "Core Crew" shall mean an owner of the firm, or an employee of a company who is in a supervisory or other key position such that the employer would face a serious financial damage or loss if that position were filled by a person who had not previously worked for the employer, contractor or subcontractor. - F. "Council" shall mean the Tribal Council of the Cherokee Nation as established pursuant to the Cherokee Nation Constitution. - G. "Debarment List" shall be a list of contractors which have previously provided poor performance or engaged in behavior in non-compliance with contract provisions, rules, regulations, or laws. - H. "EEOC" shall mean the Equal Employment Opportunity Commission of the United States. - I. "Emergency" means any condition that places an extreme physical or emotional condition or financial burden on a Cherokee Citizen.
+(After all reasonable efforts have been made to contact a TERO Vendor). - J. "Employer" shall mean (i) Cherokee Nation, its entities and wholly-owned corporations, (ii) any person, company, contractor, subcontractor or other entity engaged in work on a Project with the Cherokee Nation, its entities or wholly-owned corporations or (iii) any person or entity employing two or more persons located within Cherokee Nation Indian Country that has applied for or received certification with the TERO Office.
+The term "Employer" shall not include companies that are engaged in government contracting or other activities where the application of this law may violate applicable federal or state laws.

-J. "Employer" shall mean any person, company, contractor, subcontractor or other entity located in or on Cherokee Nation Indian Country or engaged in work with Cherokee Nation, its entities or wholly-owned corporations employing two (2) or more persons.
-For the purpose of this act, the term "employer" includes Cherokee Nation, its entities and wholly-owned corporations, federal, state and county government agencies and includes contractors and subcontractors of all other agencies.
-K. "Engaged in work".
-An employer is "engaged in work" if, during any portion of a business enterprise or specific project, contract or subcontract, the employer performs work under contract with Cherokee Nation, its entities and wholly-owned corporations and/or the work is performed in Cherokee Nation Indian Country.
+K. "Engaged in Work".
+An employer is "engaged in work" if, during any portion of a business enterprise or specific project, contract or subcontract, the employer performs work under contract with the Cherokee Nation, its entities and wholly-owned corporations and/or the work is performed on Cherokee Nation Indian Country.

-L. "HRC" shall mean the Human Rights Commission of the State of Oklahoma.

-M. "Indian" shall mean a person who is a member of a federally-recognized Indian tribe and/or any person recognized as an Indian by the United States pursuant to its trust responsibility to American Indians.

-N. ''Indian organization'' shall mean the governing body of any Indian tribe or entity established or recognized by such governing body in accordance with the Indian Financing Act of 1974 (88 Stat.
-77, 25 U.S.C. § 1451).

-O. "Indian-owned economic enterprise" shall mean any Indian-owned commercial, industrial, or business activity established or organized for the purpose of profit, provided that such Indian ownership shall constitute not less than fifty-one percent (51%) of the enterprise, and the ownership shall encompass active operation and control of the enterprise.

-P. "Indian tribe" means an Indian tribe, pueblo, band, nation, or other organized group or community, including any Alaska Native Village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
-688, 43 U.S.C. § 1601), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

-Q. "Locally-owned" means a business that has its headquarters and majority of its employees residing within the jurisdictional boundaries of Cherokee Nation, as described in Article II of the Cherokee Constitution, or counties contiguous to those boundaries.

-R. "Located in or on Cherokee Nation".
-An employer is "located in or on Cherokee Nation" if, during any portion of a business enterprise or specific project, contract or subcontract, the employer maintains a temporary or permanent office or facility in or performs work in Cherokee Nation Indian Country.